ethistan/angular-flask-seed/README.md

 All the testing code can be found in the `test` folder under the respective testing types.

+NOTE: The `e2e-test` testing suite requires a running server.
+Use `make run` before running the e2e testing suite

 run `make test` to run the full suite of unit, python unit and acceptance tests

 run `make unit` to run just the unit tests